GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 - You can test your prompts using [Generative AI Studio](https://cloud.google.com/vertex-ai/docs/generative-ai/text/test-text-prompts#generative-ai-test-text-prompt-console)
 - You could get the content from PDF files either by copy-paste or using `gsutil cat` & `jq` commands from Cloud Shell by accessing the JSON files in the staging bucket

-## Challenge 3: Summarizig a large document using chaining
+## Challenge 3: Summarizing a large document using chaining

 ### Introduction